chrisdmintern/QuantSDK/README.md

 ```
 ## Balances
-- The Quant SDK makes it very simple to check the balances of your connected exchanges.
+- The Quant SDK makes it very simple to check the balance of your connected exchanges.
 ```python
 sdk.get_exchange_balances()
 ```